YBronst/Asrock-Z690-PG-Reptide/README.md

 * Before use, you need to generate your own MLB and SMBIOS data using a Py script that uses acidanthera's macserial to generate SMBIOS and optionally saves them to a plist [More info](https://github.com/corpnewt/GenSMBIOS)

-* To try it, put the content folder 26 to the appropriate folder EFI on ESP
 * Fenvi Wi-Fi: There is no solution yet, although OCLP developers are working on it.
 * An Intel Wi-Fi can be used successfully instead (I've tested the AX210) but AirportItlwm.kext doesn't work in Tahoe and you must use itlwm.kext + Heliport app (latest versions of both).